ptejada/uFlex/README.md

 This library is developed, maintained and tested in a **PHP 5.3.x** environment.
 The UnitTest also runs on Travis-CI for **PHP 5.4.x** and **PHP 5.5.x**.

+The single class file `class.uFlex.php` code can be found on the [Legacy Branch](https://github.com/ptejada/uFlex/tree/legacy)

 [![Build Status](https://travis-ci.org/ptejada/uFlex.svg?branch=1.0-DEV)](https://travis-ci.org/ptejada/uFlex)

 Getting Started